 About the Author

 Originally from the green and gently rolling landscapes of England’s West Dorset, a lifelong interest in plants and their ecology brought Zoë down to the Cape.
-That first life-changing visit, spent as an intern at Kirstenbosch National Botanic Gardens, was now almost ten years ago, six of which have been spent living, working, studying and writing about life in the Mother City.
+That first life-changing visit, spent as an intern at Kirstenbosch National Botanic Gardens, was now almost fifteen years ago, more than ten of which have been spent living, working, studying and writing about life in the Mother City.

 Over the intervening years ‘Notes from a Cape Town Botanist’ has grown and blossomed, with support from its readers near and far.
 Its content has been read by more than 100,000 people from across the globe, published in the Cape Argus newspaper and online by City Press.
 It has led to interviews with the Citizen Newspaper and a live radio interview with Johannesburg’s Radio 702 about the 2015 Cape fires.
-Zoë also now writes regularly for the Overberg Renosterveld Conservation Trust’s blog and has written guest articles for Africa Geographic (in association with SA BotSoc) and Fauna and Flora International.
+Zoë writes regularly for the Botanical Society of South Africa and the Overberg Renosterveld Conservation Trust’s blogs.
+She has also written guest articles for Africa Geographic and Fauna and Flora International.